nevilgeorge/www-blog/experience.md

 ##### june '14 - aug '14
 Developed a tool to abstract site ads in JavaScript and PHP.
 Wrote unit tests for client-side JavaScript in Chai, Mocha and KarmaJS.
-Refactored over 10,000 lines of PHP to follow the factory design pattern.
+Refactored 10,000+ lines of PHP to follow internal software architecture requirements.

 ## shmoop university, inc
 ### software consultant